Bicycle vehicle model

 The vehicle speed range is a two-element vector that provides the minimum and maximum vehicle speeds, [MinSpeed MaxSpeed], specified in meters per second.

-This read-only property returns the minimum vehicle turning radius in meters.
+The minimum vehicle turning radius, specified as a numeric scalar, in meters.
 The minimum radius is computed using the wheel base and the maximum steering angle.